For Alzheimer's in Florida

 Articles appearing on blogs and newspapers within the last few years claim that marijuana or its components, known as cannabinoids, could help treat or prevent dementia – commonly known as Alzheimer’s disease.
 Some studies in laboratory settings have suggested that marijuana could have effects of Alzheimer’s disease symptoms.

 Cannabis (marijuana) is a plant.
-People have been using its dried leaves; the flowering parts or the extracted resin recreationally – to invoke the feelings of happiness, sociability and relaxation.
+People have been using its dried leaves; the flowering parts or the extracted resin recreationally – to invoke the feelings of happiness, sociability and relaxation for centuries.
 The primary component of the plant that causes the effect is known as tetrahydrocannabinol (THC).
-Uses of medical cannabis are usually with an aim of relieving pain and to treat nausea symptoms.
+Uses of medical marijuana are usually with an aim of relieving pain and to treat nausea symptoms.
 Some doctors use it as part of chemotherapy.